ZeratulAud/cs480Mcilwain/PA6/README.md

 ### Zach Mcilwain

 This is the repository to be graded.
-This project was tested on Debian Stretch partition in ECC.
+This project was ran and tested on Debian Stretch partition in ECC.

 ## Running
 Simply run

     >>> ./Tutorial <filename>.obj

-    for example: ./Tutorial buddha.obj
+    For example: ./Tutorial buddha.obj

 # Dependencies, Building, and Running